Richmond Kiwanis Club

 A 5 minute 'run' at Richmond Harp's Grocery Store, filling shopping carts...

 Imagine yourself as the winner and getting to dash through the store for five minutes, pushing a cart and filling it with items from store shelves.
 You can, if you purchase a raffle ticket and are the final winner!
-There will be a drawing of all tickets on Nov 11 to determine the semi-finalists.
-You will then be notified (if you are one of the semi-finalists) to be present the following week (Nov 18th at 9am (Harps Grocery Store) to witness the final drawing for the Winner!
-Semi-finalists will receive special gift cards.... but the Winner will be given a shopping cart and at the end of the countdown, go madly around the store filling up as many carts as you can and be at the checkout stand just before the end of the 5 minutes.
+There was a drawing of all tickets on Nov 11 to determine the semi-finalists.
+These were notified (if you are one of the semi-finalists) to be present the following week (Nov 18th at 9am (Harps Grocery Store) to witness the final drawing for the Winner!
+Semi-finalists received special gift cards.... but the Winner was given a shopping cart and at the end of the countdown, went madly around the store filling up as many carts as possible before the end of the 5 minutes.
 What fun!
 The proceeds of the raffle pay for the food to Harps.
 The remaining proceeds will go to the general budget of our Kiwanis Club, ensuring that our service to the community continues!
-So... go out and get those raffle tickets!
-See a Kiwanian, come to a meeting on Tuesday at Noon at the 19th Hole, or go to Harps and purchase the raffle tickets. ($10 / ticket or 6 tickets for $50).
+This year, the groceries were donated to the Richmond Food Pantry at the United Methodist Church.
+So...
+Next year go out and get those raffle tickets!
+See a Kiwanian, come to a meeting on Tuesday at Noon at the 19th Hole, or go to Harps next fall and purchase the raffle tickets. ($10 / ticket or 6 tickets for $50).

 Trick-or-Treat Hotdog Give-away at the Richmond FireStation

-On Halloween, the club members will again be grilling hotdogs and stuffing them into buns, as fast as we can while giving the children in the cars going through the Fire Station each a hotdog and chips and a bottle of water.
+On Halloween, the club members again grilled hotdogs and stuffing them into buns, as fast as we could.
+We then gave the children in the cars going through the Fire Station each a hotdog, chips and a bottle of water.
 What fun to see all of the costumes and how proud the little ones will be to receive their own hotdog!
 Thanks to all members in making this event a success!
-See you at the Fire Station!
+See you at the Fire Station next year!

 COMPLETED EVENT